5 Cancer-Fighting Ingredients You Should Put In Your Morning Smoothie

 Avocado

 Avocado boats a range of health benefits and is antioxidant and anti-inflammatory.
-It also helps to ease the swelling in the gastrointestinal tract and relieves constipation and diarrhea.
+It is known for its antioxidant and anti-inflammatory properties, potentially aiding in gastrointestinal comfort.

 Berries